26F/MFG/README.md

 Type yes to set speed, else it will do so randomly.

-If yes try around 2000 give or take.
+If yes try around 500.

 The number of files you want created.